mrouhi13/thiswayyoufools/_posts/how-to-override-error-pages-in-django.md

 ---
 title: 'How to override error pages in Django?'
-metaDescription: 'a Customizing error pages in your Django web application or website by overriding default variables.'
+metaDescription: 'Customizing error pages in your Django web application or website by overriding default variables.'
 excerpt: 'Customizing error pages in your web application or website is a handy feature because of giving an excellent experience to users and let you